br3ndonland/algorithms/tutorials/python-packaging.md

 ### _setup.py_

-The `setup.py` [setup configuration file](https://docs.python.org/3/distutils/configfile.html) helps Python understand your project structure.
+The _setup.py_ [setup configuration file](https://docs.python.org/3/distutils/configfile.html) helps Python understand your project structure.
 It's mostly used by [`setuptools` ](https://setuptools.readthedocs.io/en/latest/setuptools.html) to distribute Python packages on [PyPI](https://pypi.org/).

 For example, if your tests are in a sub-directory like _test/_, adding `setup.py` helps pytest locate Python modules to load when running tests.

+To use the _setup.py_ file during local development, simply run `pip install -e .` as described in the [`pip install -e` docs](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) and the [pytest docs on good integration practices](https://docs.pytest.org/en/latest/goodpractices.html).

+Poetry projects don't need a separate _setup.py_ because it's managed automatically by Poetry.
+Attempting to use a separate _setup.py_ file with Poetry may result in errors, as described in [GitHub issue 1279](https://github.com/python-poetry/poetry/issues/1279).
 To use the `setup.py` file during local development, simply run `pip install -e .` as described in the [`pip install -e` docs](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) and the [pytest docs on good integration practices](https://docs.pytest.org/en/latest/goodpractices.html).

 Poetry projects don't need a separate `setup.py` because it's managed automatically by Poetry.
 Attempting to use a separate `setup.py` file with Poetry may result in errors, as described in [GitHub issue 1279](https://github.com/python-poetry/poetry/issues/1279).